H-E-B Heritage Ranch Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 H-E-B Heritage Ranch Adult Chicken and Brown Rice

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Salmon, potato, menhaden fish meal, chickpeas, chicken fat (preserved with mixed tocopherols), peas, turkey meal, pea protein, natural flavor, spray dried egg product, carrots, sweet potatoes, tomato pomace, potassium chloride, salt, choline chloride, minerals (zinc amino acid complex, iron amino acid complex, ferrous sulfate, zinc oxide, copper amino acid complex, copper sulfate, manganese amino acid complex, sodium selenite, manganous oxide, calcium iodate), blueberries, cranberries, vitamins (vitamin E supplement, menadione sodium bisulfite complex, vitamin A supplement, niacin supplement, calcium pantothenate, riboflavin supplement, vitamin D supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, thiamine mononitrate, folic acid), l‑carnitine, Yucca schidigera extract, rosemary extract
+Ingredients: Chicken, chicken meal, brown rice, brewers rice, pea protein, rice bran, chicken fat (preserved with mixed tocopherols), dried beet pulp, dried peas, natural flavor, dicalcium phosphate, flaxseeds, dried egg product, dried carrots, oatmeal, dried sweet potatoes, fish oil, potassium chloride, salt, minerals (iron amino acid complex, zinc amino acid complex, ferrous sulfate, zinc oxide, copper amino acid complex, sodium selenite, copper sulfate, manganese amino acid complex, manganous oxide, calcium iodate), choline chloride, dried blueberries, dried cranberries, l-threonine, vitamins (vitamin E supplement, vitamin A supplement, niacin supplement, d-calcium pantothenate, riboflavin supplement, thiamine mononitrate, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, biotin, folic acid), citric acid (preservative), mixed tocopherols (preservative), l-carnitine, Yucca schidigera extract, rosemary extract

 Fiber (estimated dry matter content) = 5.6%

 Red denotes controversial item

 |Estimated Nutrient Content|